samo-e/ProfComp---Digital-Prescriptions-via-tokens/README.md

 ##### - Edit or Delete scenarios

 You can make or edit changes by clicking a scenario's name or the blue edit button to the right.
 To delete a scenario, click the red trash icon.
-This will open a popup asking you to confirm. *Please note, after deleting a scenario, it cannot be recovered.
+This will open a pop-up asking you to confirm. *Please note, that after deleting a scenario, it cannot be recovered.

 ![Screenshot of Editing a Scenario](static/images/screenshot-scenario.png)